 Please see our Re-certification Requirements Page

-Once qualification to take a certification exam has been determined by the board, a day and time will be scheduled for you sit for the examination (online) and you will be sent login and password information just prior to your scheduled time to take the test.
+Once the certification program is successfully completed, the student may schedule a day to sit for the examination (online).
+Login and password information will be sent just prior to your scheduled time to take the examination.

-The exam consists of several sections of essay questions, multiple choice and a few True or False questions and you are given eight (8) hours to take the examination.
+The small animal and equine health coach/naturopath exams consist of several sections of essay questions, multiple choice and a few True or False questions and the student is given eight (8) hours to take the examination.

 In order to pass the examination, you must receive a 75% or higher on each individual section of the examination.